NILESHD2003/NILESHD2003/README.md

 - 🔭 I’m currently working on [ResumeX](https://github.com/NILESHD2003/ResumeX)

-- 🌱 I’m currently learning **Advanced backend architecture, system design, and DSA for high-scale applications and SDE interviews.
-Ask ChatGPT**
+- 🌱 I’m currently learning **Advanced backend architecture, system design, and DSA for high-scale applications and SDE interviews.**

 - 👨‍💻 All of my projects are available at [https://nileshdeshpande.dev/](https://nileshdeshpande.dev/)